rive-app/rive-ios/CONTRIBUTING.md

 ## Scripts

-The `scripts` folder contains a few scripts to manage dependecies and perform builds.
+The `scripts` folder contains a few scripts to manage dependencies and perform builds.

 ## FAQ

-### Cannot find `Rive.h`
+### `Rive.h` file not found

 This is probably because of missing submodules.
+Make sure you check out rive with [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

+### `rive/renderer.hpp` file not found

+This is likely because the `script/configure.py` has not been run yet.